Kpokc/bouquet/README.md

   - [Font Awesome](https://fontawesome.com/) - Font Awesome is used to add social icons for socila links.
   - [Google Fonts](https://fonts.google.com/) - Google Fonts is used to import 'Roboto'.
+  - [formsubmit.co](https://formsubmit.co/) - Connect your form to our form endpoint and we’ll email you the submissions.
   - [Git](https://git-scm.com/) - Git is used to allow for tracking of any changes in the code and for the version control.
   - [GitPod](https://www.gitpod.io/) - GitPod, connected to GitHub, hosted the coding space and allowed the project to be committed to the Github repository.
   - [Github](https://github.com/) - GitHub is used to host the project files and publish the live website by using Git Pages.